Defining Your Customer Strategy

 If targeting and offering is about attracting customers, experience is about keeping them.
 However, customer experience leaders can also expect to achieve higher word of mouth, greater revenue per customer, lower cost to serve and higher employee engagement, as well as greater retention.
 Improving customer experience is the top priority of executives, yet achieving tangible improvements and outpacing competitors continues to be a challenge.
 The types of strategic questions to focus on include:

-• What is the link between improving customer experience and value creation?
-What investment in CX does this support and how do we prioritise that investment?
+experience and value creation?
+What investment in CX does this support and how

-• What are the most critical end-to-end customer journeys to get right; what are the moments of truth?
+journeys to get right; what are the moments of truth? - Where are the biggest pain points to address in

-• How do we creatively envision the future customer experience?
+terms of customer impact and volume? - How do we creatively envision the future customer

-• How might we harness the power of AI to deliver the personalised experiences and move from reactive service to predictive service?
+the personalised experiences and move from reactive service to predictive